 Hold your hand close to the guinea pig, but keep it in one place.
 Use your other hand (holding food if necessary) to lure their head towards your open hand and encourage them to drop the ball in your hand.
 Practice with your hand in one place for awhile until the guinea pig is able to confidently put the ball in your hand.

 Once they’ve mastered this, practice the same thing with your hand on the other side of them.
-You will likely need to spend a few sessions working on each side individually before the guinea pig fully understands this step.
+You will likely need to spend at least a few sessions working on each side individually before the guinea pig fully understands this step.

 Once they can put the ball in your hand from both sides, practice switching your hand back and forth to each side in the same session.
 Practice until the guinea pig can confidently put the ball in your hand on both sides.